apache/flink-web/docs/content/posts/2025-10-15-release-flink-agents-0.1.0.md

 ## Release 0.1.0

-Flink Agents 0.1.0 is available for downloading [here](https://flink.apache.org/downloads/). \<todo: add flink agents to flink website download page\>
+Flink Agents 0.1.0 is available for downloading [here](https://flink.apache.org/downloads/#apache-flink-agents).

-Documentations and quickstart examples can be found [here](https://nightlies.apache.org/flink/flink-agents-docs-main/). \<todo: update doc url to `.../flink-agents-release-0.1`\>
+Documentations and quickstart examples can be found [here](https://nightlies.apache.org/flink/flink-agents-docs-release-0.1/).

 **Note:** Flink Agents 0.1.0 is a preview version, which means:
 - Some functionalities may contain known or unknown issues.
 You can check the list of known issues and their resolution status via the [Github Issues](https://github.com/apache/flink-agents/issues).